 Hundreds of years after he lived, the painter Rembrandt continues to affect the lives of people in our own century.
-In every generation, there are people who study his work, trade in it, and try to imitate or learn from his work.
-In this programme the guests include an artist who decided to spend ten years painting copies of Rembrandt’s works, and we hear from a descendant of one of the artist’s most important patrons, whose family still owns the largest number of Rembrandts in private hands.
+In every generation, there are people who study his work, trade in it and try to imitate or learn from his work.
+In this programme, the guests include an artist who decided to spend ten years painting copies of Rembrandt’s works, and we hear from a descendant of one of the artist’s most important patrons, whose family still owns the largest number of Rembrandts in private hands.

 Producer: Marijke van der Meer